 11be Editor: Please insert the following new text in 9.4.1.74 as shown below in the 11be spec.

+The EMLSR Parameter Update Control subfield indicates whether the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame.
+The EMLSR Parameter Update Control subfield is set to 1 when the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame, and set to 0 otherwise.
+When the EMLSR Parameter Update Control subfield is set to 1, the EMLSR Link Bitmap subfield of the EML Control field contains a different value than the EMLSR Link Bitmap value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.
+When included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Parameter Update Control subfield is set to 0. (#11365)

 The EMLSR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLSR mode.
 The bit position i of the EMLSR Link Bitmap subfield corresponds to the kink with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLSR mode and is a member of the EMLSR links; otherwise the bit position is set to 0. (#11382)An AP MLD with dot11EHTEMLSROptionImplemented equal to true sets the EMLSR Link Bitmap subfield to the value obtained from the EMLSR Link Bitmap subfield of the received EML Operating Mode Notification frame. (#12774)The EMLSR Link Bitmap subfield is present if the EMLSR Mode subfield is equal to 1 and is not present otherwise.

 ….